 - Resume or job profile.

-- Two - three letters of recommendation for Economics, Executive MBA, Master in Leadership, and certificate graduate applicants.
+- Two - three letters of recommendation for Economics, Executive MBA and certificate graduate applicants.

-- Applications for full-time students are due on February 15th for fall and October 1st for spring.
-Applications after these deadlines will be reviewed on a space available basis.
+- Applications deadlines for full-time students are on the Graduate School of Management website.
+Applications after these deadlines are reviewed on a space available basis.

 - Applications for part-time students are reviewed on a rolling basis.

 Applicants may request a waiver of the GMAT/GRE requirement for all GSM programs.
 Typically, waivers are granted as follows:

 Applicants should request the GMAT/GRE waiver and provide rationale.
 Send the request to GSM@Marquette.edu at the time of application.

 Additional requirements for international applicants or applicants applying for Graduate School financial aid i.e. assistantship positions:

 - Three letters of recommendation are required.